danielittlewood0/rbackup/README.md

 ### Disk usage

-Given a source to back up of total size X, a snapshot directory consumes about X, and each standalone archive also consumes X. So you naively need around 3X space on your drive to avoid running out.
-By passing --remove-files to tar, we can get away with somewhere between 2X and 3X.
+Given a source to back up of total size X, a snapshot directory consumes about X, and each standalone archive consumes a less than X, depending on how compressible your files are.
+So you naively need (in the worst case) about 3X space on your drive to avoid running out.
+By passing --remove-files to tar, we can get away with less than 2X in typical cases.
 Exactly how much depends on how large your files are.

 ## Snapshot on file change